nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Cell Model
 A representation of how state is managed on Nervos CKB.
-The cell model is a more generic state model than either Bitcoin's UTXO or Ethereum's account model.
+The Cell model is a more generic state model than either Bitcoin's UTXO or Ethereum's account model.

-The cell model is a new construction that combines many of the advantages of Ethereum's account model with the asset ownership and proof-based verification properties of Bitcoin's UTXO model.
+The Cell model is a new construction that combines many of the advantages of Ethereum's account model with the asset ownership and proof-based verification properties of Bitcoin's UTXO model.

 #### See Also
 - [Lock Script](#lock-script)